PhilKershaw/philkershaw.github.com/index.md

 > - Lead in the design and development of a new service collaborating with Solution Architecture, Enterprise Search, Refe rence Data Management and AI Engineering colleagures.
 > - Advise on resourcing requirements.
 > - Communicate technical requirements to both technical and non-technical colleagues.
 > - Champion and demonstrate good practices in development, DevOps, Solution Architecture and Cloud Engineering.
+> - Design a fault tolerant solution and devise a disaster recovery plan.
 >
 > #### Key Achievements
 >